 I’m going to walk you through every step of this very easy procedure, and it will probably only take around 10 minutes to get your blog online, so let’s get started.
 Click the blue button below and a new tab will open.
 This is the SiteGround hosting service page where you will essentially chose your blog name and get it online.

 When you click the button, a new screen will open.
 Return to this screen to follow more step-by-step instructions.
+After you complete Step 2 (signing up for SiteGround Hosting), I’ll send you my ebook for free.

 Click the above button and automatically receive 60% off your blog StartUp cost for a limited time!